-Homes by Carlton develops modular housing solution in partnership with CoreHaus
+Homes by Carlton develops modular housing solution with CoreHaus

 Ambitious North East housebuilder Homes by Carlton is trialling an innovative modular house solution that could have a major impact on the new homes market and the environment.
 The County Durham-based property developer is currently building two of the new designs on its latest new homes site at Cathedral Gates in Chilton near Durham, a mix of 14 three and four-bed detached and semi-detached homes at Chilton, eight miles from Durham City.

 This new 'part-modular' housing solution – CoreHaus – will significantly reduce construction times, build costs and have less impact on the environment than more traditional homes.
 They offer the flexible combination of being part modular, with a standard, engineered core, that can then be configured to different sizes.

 While different in the build stage, the CoreHaus modular housing solution, looks the same as the more traditionally built homes at Cathedral Gates.
 All properties are built to the same exacting standards, combining hand-built craftsmanship, character and a high attention to detail.

 Simon Walker, managing director at Homes by Carlton, said: “The CoreHaus homes look no different to the traditional house types once fully built.
 Interiors can be the same and exteriors will use the same external finishes.
 It’s just a more modern way of building that should be kinder to the environment and have energy benefits for the homebuyer.”

 CoreHaus is a joint-venture company between Carlton & Co Group, the parent company behind Homes by Carlton, and national social enterprise Fusion21, specialists in public procurement for the built environment.
 It is hoped that once trialled and tested the CoreHaus designs will offer a different approach to tackling the shortage of innovative, affordable housing in Britain.